How to Make Paleo-Friendly and Gluten-Free Banana Bread

-- Weigh out the ground almonds (sometimes referred to almond flour), coconut floor, baking power, chia seeds (if using) and coconut sugar (again, if using.
-I find it sweet enough without the sugar but sometimes I'll add it if I want it a little sweeter).
-If you can't find ground almonds then buy flaked almonds which are almost always available in any supermarket with the baking products.
-To get ground almonds you will need to grind then in a food processor or a coffee grinder if you have one.
+- Weigh out the ground almonds (sometimes referred to as almond flour), coconut flour, baking powder, chia seeds (if using) and coconut sugar (again, if using; I find it sweet enough without the sugar, but sometimes I'll add it if I want it a little sweeter).
+If you can't find ground almonds, then buy flaked almonds, which are almost always available in any supermarket with the baking products.
+To get ground almonds, you will need to grind them in a food processor or a coffee grinder if you have one.
 Mix the dry ingredients together well.

 - Add the dry ingredients to the eggs and combine thoroughly before stirring in the mashed bananas and then finally the chopped walnuts.

 - Pour the mixture into your loaf tin and place into the centre of the oven.
-Bake for between 25-30 minutes.
-You can check that the loaf is cooked through but inserting a thin skewer into the centre and checking that it comes out clean.
+Bake for between 25 and 30 minutes.
+You can check that the loaf is cooked through by inserting a thin skewer into the centre and checking that it comes out clean.